Ring Video Doorbell 2 vs Ring Video Doorbell Pro

 Want to explore other options?
 Check out the best video doorbells of 2020.

 Ring Video Doorbell 2 vs. Ring Video Doorbell Pro FAQs

-- What is the difference between the Ring Video Doorbell 2 vs the Ring Video Doorbell Pro?
+What was the difference between the Ring Video Doorbell 2 vs the Ring Video Doorbell Pro?

-The Ring Video Doorbell 2 can be battery-operated or hardwired, while the Pro is only hardwired.
-Additionally, the Ring Video Doorbell Pro has activity zones, which the 2 lacks.
-Finally, the Ring Video Doorbell Pro costs $80 more than the Ring Video Doorbell 2.
+The Ring Video Doorbell 2 was able to power up via battery or hardwiring while the Pro could only be hardwired.
+Additionally, the Ring Video Doorbell Pro had activity zones, which the 2 lacked.
+Finally, the Ring Video Doorbell Pro was $80 more than the Ring Video Doorbell 2.

-Ring is not the best video doorbell of all because Ring’s video doorbells lack person detection or facial recognition.
-However, with 1080p HD video, integrations with Alexa and Google Assistant plus battery or hardwired options, Ring produces some of the best video doorbells on the market.
+Ring was not the best video doorbell of all because Ring’s video doorbells lacked person detection or facial recognition.
+However, with 1080p HD video, integrations with Alexa and Google Assistant plus battery or hardwired options, Ring produced some of the best video doorbells on the market.

-Ring does work without a subscription.
-You’ll still be able to livestream footage, receive notifications and control your devices on the Ring— Always Home app without paying a monthly fee.
+Ring did work without a subscription.
+We were still able to livestream footage, receive notifications and control our devices on the Ring— Always Home app without paying a monthly fee.